johnnygreeney/CardanoForTheMasses/README.md

 # Cardano for the M₳sses

-The 3rd edition[^1], was published Jan 2024.
-The 4th will be published early 2025, under an open-source licence.
+The 4rd edition[^1], was published Jan 2025 under an open-source licence.

 ## Guidelines for contributors
 >_'I didn't have time to write a short letter, so I wrote a long one instead'_

-- The book should as concise as possible.
-Earlier editions were too long.
+- Keep it short as possible, without leaving important stuff out.
 - Everything is done in 'markdown' files, see here[^2] for a cheatsheet
 - 'Measure twice cut once'.
-Target of 10 chapters of roughly equal length 15-25 google doc pages.
-Does your contribution fit into structure and tone of the rest of the book?
+Target of 11 chapters of roughly equal length 15-25 google doc pages.
 -  Intended audience, ie. Someone who just heard of Cardano.
 This book should be the less technical 'story of Cardano' that preps readers for more technical 'Mastering Cardano' book coming soon.

 ## To do